Empirical Game-Theoretic Analysis for Mean Field Games

 \section{Introduction}

-\textit{Mean field games} (MFGs) \cite{lasry2007mean,huang2006large} model strategic interactions among a conceptually infinite number of agents.
-Aggregate agent behavior is summarized by a distribution over states of the population, which constitutes the \textit{mean field}.
-The MFG framework reduces analysis to the characterization of the optimal behavior of a single representative agent in its interactions with the full population, as represented by the mean field.
+\textit{Mean field games} (MFGs) \citep{lasry2007mean,huang2006large} model strategic interactions among a conceptually infinite number of players.
+Aggregate player behavior is summarized by a distribution over states of the population, which constitutes the \textit{mean field}.
+The MFG framework reduces analysis to the characterization of the optimal behavior of a single representative player in its interactions with the full population, as represented by the mean field.
 By considering the limit case of populations with mean-field structure, this framework can support game-theoretic analysis that would be intractable for a standard corresponding model of a game among a large but finite number of players.
-The typical interpretation of MFG models is as an approximation of an actually finite many-player game.
+One common interpretation of MFG models is as an approximation of an actually finite many-player game.

 The complexity of analytic solution of MFGs grows with the state space, necessitating numerical approaches for all but the simplest problems.
-Several such algorithms for MFGs have recently been proposed \cite{perrin2020fictitious,perolat2021scaling,perrin2021mean}.
+Several such algorithms for MFGs have recently been proposed \citep{perrin2020fictitious,perolat2021scaling,perrin2021mean}.
 As befits the game nature of MFGs, some of these employ standard online game-solving algorithms, such as fictitious play (FP) \citep{robinson1951iterative,brown1951iterative}.

-The methodology of \textit{empirical game-theoretic analysis} (EGTA) \cite{TuylsPLHELSG20,Wellman06} represents a general approach for building and reasoning about game models based on simulation.
+The methodology of \textit{empirical game-theoretic analysis} (EGTA) \citep{TuylsPLHELSG20,Wellman06} represents a general approach for building and reasoning about game models based on simulation.
 EGTA works by estimating game models over restricted strategy sets, typically identified through a heuristic process as being strategically salient for analysis.
+The estimated game models are called \textit{empirical games}.
 An iterative form of EGTA is presented by \citet{Lanctot17} as the \textit{Policy Space Response Oracle} (PSRO) algorithm, where at each iteration, new strategies are generated through reinforcement learning (RL)\@.
-There is a considerable prior literature that demonstrates the effectiveness of PSRO and variants in a range of applications \cite{Vinyals19,wang19sywsjf,Wright19}.
+There is a considerable prior literature that demonstrates the effectiveness of PSRO and variants in a range of applications \citep{wang19sywsjf,Wright19,czarnecki2020real}.